zoid/zclib/README.md

 ##Graph algorithms
 Most of the files are compatible with each other, except those that simply can't be used together.
-Node's struct with vector of successor nodes is mostly used as a graph represenatation (unless those, where it is does not make sense - like Floyd Wharshal)
+Array of nodes with list of successors (pairs for weighted graphs) is mostly used as a graph represenatation (except those, where it does not make sense - e.g. Floyd Wharshal).

 ####Unweighted graph
 - BFS *(Both)*